- Basic SEO Can Have a Huge Impact

 6. Use Video, Search Engines Love It

-Video has become a preferred content format among web users and can have a big impact on SEO.
+The video has become a preferred content format among web users and can significantly impact SEO and organic traffic.

-A site with video on the homepage and in its blog posts is 53% more likely to show up on the first page of Google search results!
+A site with video on the homepage and in its blog posts is 53% more likely to appear on the first page of Google search results!

 And then there’s the video-centric portion of Google’s search results.
 Mixed in with organic search results will be relevant image and video results from high-authority sites.

 It should be noted that every video in Google’s search results will be a YouTube video.
-Google owns YouTube and takes full advantage of it when serving relevant search results.
+Google owns YouTube and uses it to produce relevant search results.

 7. Target Local

-Local results account for the searcher’s location and, for many businesses, they’re the key to getting more website traffic.
-Users who search for “anything near me” or explicitly including the location that they’re interested in will get local search results.
+Local results account for the searcher’s location; they’re the key to getting more website traffic for many businesses close to the searcher.
+Users who search for “anything near me” or explicitly include the location they’re interested in will get local search results.

-An important way to get a high-quality listing in local search results is to take advantage of Google My Business (GMB).
+An important way to get a high-quality listing in local search results is to use Google My Business (GMB).
 This is a service that Google provides to business owners so they can manage what appears when users search for their business name.
-Keeping your GMB information up to date will enable Google to include your listing in local search results when people search for businesses in your niche.
+Keeping your GMB information current will enable Google to include your listing in local search results when people look for businesses in your niche.

 8. Leverage Social Media

-Nevertheless, although social media is not a ranking factor, it can have a massive impact on your website’s performance.
-Social media content, itself, gets indexed, so if a user’s search returns one of your Facebook posts, for example, a click into your site, via the social media post, could be imminent.
-In that scenario, it isn’t your website that got listed, so SEO is not the right word for it, but if the result is a new site visitor, who cares what you call it!
+Nevertheless, although social media is not a ranking factor, it can significantly impact your website’s performance.
+Social media content gets indexed, so if a user’s search returns one of your Facebook posts, for example, a click into your site via the social media post could be imminent.
+In that scenario, it isn’t your website that got listed, so SEO is not the right word for it, but if the result is a new site visitor, who cares what you call it?

-It’s also important to include social media buttons on your site.
-When a visitor clicks an icon and posts about your site, all their followers will become new potential visitors.
+It’s also imperative to include social media buttons on your site.
+When visitors click an icon and post about your site, their followers will become new potential visitors.

-Some minor on-page SEO efforts, publishing stellar content, and earning a few high-quality backlinks.
-That’s really all you need to worry about when it comes to basic SEO, and the payoff can be huge.
-A huge amount of new traffic, that is!
+Some little on-page SEO efforts, publishing stellar content, and earning a few high-quality backlinks.
+That’s all you need to worry about regarding basic SEO, and the payoff can be huge.

 With a little more effort, like ensuring your site is mobile-friendly and taking action to be found in local searches, you can get even greater results.